 However, if the father was not present at the birth and has not filed a Recognition of Parentage with Health and Human Services, the court will need to become involved.

-Taking Adjudication of Paternity to Court
+Taking Adjudication to Court

 There are two ways adjudication of paternity happens in court: by oath or by genetic testing.

 If both parties agree that the man is the child’s father, he can attest under oath just as he would have in the hospital.

 If one of the parties does not believe the man is the child’s father, the court may order the man and the child to undergo genetic testing.
 It’s just a saliva sample test, which means it’s not physically painful for anyone involved.
 Once the genetic test results are returned, the court will either use them to legally confirm that the man is the child’s father or to make it clear that he is not the father.